Articles in this section

 Maintaining an API after it's been created is very straightforward.
 The API builder tab lists all the non-JavaScript APIs you've created, including:

-• Name: The name you gave your API when you created it.
+• Name/Description: The name and description you gave your API when you created it.

 • Version: The version you gave your API when you created it.
 This can be changed in the API's settings in the API builder.
 The version is included in the API's URI as follows: https://api.integrator.io/apis/<version>.